6 Best website builders for church 2024

 Simple?
 Yes.
 Effective?
 Absolutely.

-I wish there were more of these elements though.
+Wish there were more of these elements though.
 There isn't much pre-made, so you'll need to really get your creative juices flowing to produce something that suits a church site.

 In fact, there’s something for more experienced users, too.
 If you’re a seasoned webmaster, you can customize a great deal more with coding since Weebly allows for full CSS/HTML control.

 Premium Weebly plans, letting you connect your own domain, start at $6.00 a month.
-But I suggest moving one step up, and picking up a plan with no Weebly branding and features for accepting payments.
+But we suggest moving one step up, and picking up a plan with no Weebly branding and features for accepting payments.
 They start at $12.00 a month.